 First-aid kits come in all shapes and sizes.
 If you want to carry your kit on long trail-based adventures like thru-hiking or trail running, go with something small that will fit easily in a backpack or fanny pack.
 The Adventure Medical Kits Ultralight/Watertight .7 weighs less than half a pound and clips easily to the outside of a pack or harness, or it can stash into a hydration vest.

-Generally, small and ultralight first-aid kits are good for just a few people over single-day trips or brief overnight outings.
-But most small or ultralight packs don’t include the ideal supplies for larger groups or for trips that venture way out from the front country.
+Generally, small and ultralight first-aid kits, like our top pick for day hiking, the HART Outdoor Day Hike First-Aid Kit, are good for just a few people on single-day trips or brief overnight outings.
+But most small or ultralight packs don’t include the ideal supplies for larger groups or trips that venture far out into the front country.

-For car camping, canoeing, or river rafting, weight is probably less of a concern, so a large kit may be the way to go.
+Weight is probably less of a concern for car camping, canoeing, or river rafting, so a large kit may be the way to go.

 Weight